Cart abandonment is one of the biggest ecommerce problems. With stats all over the web indicating that about two-thirds of carts never end in a sale.

 In order to find the right amount of emails for your sequence, you’ll need to run some tests.
 Peak Design, for instance, learned through testing that two emails are their sweet spot – resulting in a full 12% recovery.

-Starting your sequence with two emails and monitor the results through a certain number of sends you determine to be critical mass.
+Starting your cart abandonment sequence with two emails and monitor the results through a certain number of sends you determine to be critical mass.

 Critical mass will vary on the number of sends you usually make.
 For small stores, use a month’s worth of sends as your benchmark.